54 Studies on Chopin’s Études

 - There are several amateur recordings (really awful quality) from a concert where Berezovsky played Chopin Études paired with an associated Study by Godowsky.
 Here is one from 2006 where he plays Chopin’s op.25/1, followed by Godowsky’y Study #25 (duration of the latter: 2:43).

 - Then, there’s a professional video from a concert in 2005, in which he plays Chopin’s op.10/12 followed by Godowsky’s Study #22 for the left hand alone (duration of the latter: 2:55).

 Berezovsky is definitely a pianist with enormous technical abilities.
 I would characterize his interpretation / style as being somewhere between Grante’s and Hamelin’s.
 There’s much more of a show element in his playing than in Hamelin’s.
-Technically, he is clearly in Hamelin’s league rather than Grante’s…
+Overall, the character of his interpretations is clearly closer to in Hamelin’s rather than Grante’s…